Inspired by World Cup glory, Sepak Takraw joins Khelo India Youth Games roster - www.lokmattimes.com

 Inspired by World Cup glory, Sepak Takraw joins Khelo India Youth Games roster

-Patna, May 5 Consecutive medals in the past two editions of the Asian Games (2018 and 2022), a groundbreaking gold medal win by the Indian men’s regu team at the recently-held International Sepaktakraw Federation (ISTAF) World Cup, and the tireless efforts of the Bihar State Sports Association (BSSA) and the state government have all contributed to Sepak Takraw being introduced for the first time at the Khelo India Youth Games (KIYG), Bihar 2025.
+Patna (Bihar)[India], May 6 : Consecutive medals in the past two editions of the Asian Games (2018 and 2022), a groundbreaking gold medal win by the Indian men's regu team at the recently-held International Sepaktakraw Federation (ISTAF) World Cup, and the tireless efforts of the Bihar State Sports Association (BSSA) and the state government have all contributed to Sepak Takraw being introduced for the first time at the Khelo India Youth Games (KIYG), Bihar 2025.

-Dr. Karunesh Kumar, former India international and competition manager for KIYG Bihar 2025, described the inclusion of the sport as a “milestone moment” for athletes and emphasised its long-term significance.
+Karunesh Kumar, former India international and competition manager for KIYG Bihar 2025, described the inclusion of the sport as a "milestone moment" for athletes and emphasized its long-term significance.

 "We already have our presence in National Games, University Games, and now this tag will further boost the sport's popularity," he pointed out.

-Highlighting the state government’s effort, Kumar stated that all sports bodies have to conduct mandatory training camps for a minimum of 15 days before participation in major games.
-With his team completing a 30-day camp, a confident Kumar expects the home side to win at least a medal in each of the four events - doubles, regu, quad, and team.
+Highlighting the state government's effort, Kumar stated that all sports bodies have been to conduct mandatory training camps for a minimum of 15 days before participation in major games.
+With his team completing a 30-day camp, a confident Kumar expects the home side to win atleast a medal in each of the four events doubles, regu, quad and team.

 While government initiatives, especially through the Sports Authority of India's training centres (STCs), have already played a major role in the sport's growth, its inclusion in the Khelo India programme is expected to further expand its reach to even the remotest parts of the country.